 First off I want to say that I’m thankful that my church -Toronto City Church is a great place to be on Mother’s Day.
 My pastors do a great job of honouring all women at each stage and season of life.
 I’ve never felt uncomfortable with the service on Mother’s Day.
 The service yesterday was very encouraging to everyone.
 But now that I’m married and older (I’m still very young ?)
 I’ve felt a lot of pressure as a woman to fit into the mold that others expect of me.

-I’m extremely thankful and happy with my life and I love and appreciate the husband I have, the ministry I do and the people I know.
+I’m extremely thankful and happy with my life.
 I know I am blessed.
 I was blessed on the day that I was born with a unique destiny that I’m eager to fulfill.

 I was blessed when I was single and I’m blessed as a married woman.
 In the same way I consider myself blessed to be in this stage of my life without children and I’m using my time wisely and happily in preparing for the future in case you were wondering.
 Being a mom is hard work.
 I don’t need to be a mom to recognize that.
 I have a mom and know many moms.
 I also know that fulfilling my destiny is also hard work and God has given me grace for every stage that I’ve ever been in.

 I don’t want to take away from the joys of Mother’s Day but when I saw this post I wanted to stand with women of all stages of life who may not have felt celebrated unless they were married or mothers.

 If you know a remarkable woman in your life make sure that you take some time out to congratulate her on who she is and how hard she works.
 Don’t wait for her to announce that she’s getting married or having a baby before you tell her and show her how special she is.

 If you have a daughter remind her of all of her qualities and raise her in a way that will encourage her to be at her best at all times.